 No one really cares if you are successful or not, they don’t care if you win or lose.
 In the end, the government will get their taxes, and all other participants will get their money… except the Entrepreneur.

-The truth is Entrepreneurs all wanna be rich quick.
-They mock people who get lured on “wanna-be-rich schemes”.
+The truth is Entrepreneurs all wanna be rich quickly.
+They mock people who get lured into “wanna-be-rich schemes”.
 Although, they don’t realize they’re actually in one gigantic scheme set up to get their money and sacrifice.

 So, why aren’t there more entrepreneurs seeing things as they actually are?